The Bitwarden/VaultWarden Password Manager - Host Your Own Server

 Notes

 When you “log in” to vault (or any other client), you are prompted to provide your “master password”.
-However actually this password never leaves your browser; the login page uses complex javascript to compute a hash of the master password which verifies your identity but is not sufficient to decrypt any secrets you have stored in bitwarden.
+However this password never leaves your browser; the login page uses complex javascript to compute a hash of the master password which verifies your identity but is not sufficient to decrypt any secrets you have stored in bitwarden.
 This is in effect “log in with password” where the login-pwd can be derived from the master-pwd but not the other way around.

 Bitwarden supports both passwords and TOTP codes.
 In fact, any entry consists of (user-email, encrypted-url) => (set of encrypted properties), where the properties can be anything you need.